Introduction

 mkdir -p yourdomain.com/public_html

-Apache now has the required access to serve the content for incoming queries and create additional directories.
+Apache now has the required access to create additional directories and serve content for incoming queries.

 nano yourdomain.com/public_html/index.html